PranavSalunke/Simple-Reddit-Analysis/README.md

 The first method involved scraping posts in regular intervals for a given period of time.

 For example, say we want to gather data for 5 hours in 5 minute intervals.
 That would be 300 minutes in total or 60 intervals.
 So, every 5 minutes, for 60 intervals, it would scrape posts from a given subreddit.
-The way I had it,  25 posts were read every interval or until a post was seen again.
+The way I had it,  25 posts were read every interval or until a post was seen again (by using a tracking post that I called the breakpoint).

+This can be used with more than one subreddit at once just by setting the `subsOfInterest` list.

 The duration and interval can be changed.